 determined by the faculty member.

-Faculty completes Incident Report and forwards necessary copies of documentation or communications.
-The Office of Student
+Faculty completes Incident Report and attaches/forwards necessary copies of documentation or communications.
+The Office

 Steps the Office of Student Conduct takes after faculty refer a case:

-- Upon review, the Office of Student Conduct schedules a hearing with the student.
+- Upon review, the Office of Student Conduct schedules a conduct conference with the

-- Hearing will be with the Director of Student Conduct or the University Committee on
+- The conduct confrerence will be with the Director of Student Conduct or their designee

-- Most faculty are not required to be present during hearing process
+- Most faculty are not required to be present during conduct conference

 - Responsibility is determined.